Amirmohammadomidi/zsh/README.md

 ## Get Dependancies
   - zsh-syntax-highlighting --> syntax highlighting for ZSH in standard repos
-  - autojump --> jump to directories with j or jc for child or jo to open in file manager (available in AUR)
+  - autojump --> jump to directories with j or jc for child or jo to open in file manager (available in the AUR)
   - zsh-autosuggestions --> Suggestions based on your history
 ## Setup
 ```